 Hence, the most popular cuts that work best with topaz are princess, round, and modern cuts.
 But if you want the color and clarity to stand out, stick to cuts with open facets.
 These are the Asscher and emerald cuts.

-PHOTO 2: According to GIA, topaz is cut in a wide variety of shapes and cutting styles.
+PHOTO 3: According to GIA, topaz is cut in a wide variety of shapes and cutting styles.
 Production includes all the standard gem shapes such as ovals, pears, rounds, cushions, triangles, marquise, and emerald cuts as well as designer-inspired fantasy shapes.
+Photo above of a blue topaz December birthstone ring.
 [SOURCE: Luxuria Diamonds & the Gemological Institute of America]

 Other options include the fantasy cut.
 This cut features large pavilion facets that come with grooves mirroring across the pavilion.

 Be extra careful when examining the cuts.
 Poorly-cut blue topaz stones will show “windowing.”
 This is a washed-out section that you will see on the pavilion.
+The blue topaz price guide can be heavily impacted by this.
 Other gemstones such as Amethyst can also experience this.

 Another sign of poor cutting is “extinction.”
 This pertains to dark patches that do not return any light.
 To check for windowing, raise the stone to the eye level and wave any object behind it.